ludvigak/FINUFFT.jl/README.md

 * [finufft_jll.jl](https://github.com/JuliaBinaryWrappers/finufft_jll.jl), which contains the CPU routines and has microarchitecture-specific builds (including `avx512`) for better performance.

 * [cufinufft_jll.jl](https://github.com/JuliaBinaryWrappers/cufinufft_jll.jl), which contains the GPU routines (cuFINUFFT).
-This is only available for x86 GNU Linux, and is built for CUDA versions up to 12.6.
+This is only available for x86 GNU Linux.

 To access the GPU interface, CUDA.jl must be installed through `add CUDA`